1. Think 4 A’s = Four negative symptoms of schizophrenia.

 N: Nervousness, neurological (chorea, paralysis, tremors, myopathy)

-G: Goitre and gastrointestional problems (diarrhea/constipation/nausea/vomiting), also called Graves Disease
+G: Goitre and gastrointestinal problems (diarrhea/constipation/nausea/vomiting), also called Graves Disease

 4. CAGE = alcohol use screening for intake